And Another Thing... (album)

-And Another Thing... is a third studio album by 10cc bass player Graham Gouldman released in 2000.
+And Another Thing... is the third studio album by 10cc bassist Graham Gouldman released in 2000.
 The album is a mix of newly written songs and new versions of tracks from earlier stages of Gouldman's musical career.
 The album's title is a reference to Gouldman's first solo album, released in 1968: The Graham Gouldman Thing, which utilized the same concept.